Portland, OR Solar Panels

 Solar panel production varies throughout the year based on daylight hours, weather patterns, and sun intensity.
 Understanding how seasons affect your solar system helps set realistic expectations for your investment.

 Portland’s famous clouds and rain don’t tell the whole story.
-Like Seattle and Boston, Portland gets enough annual sunshine to make solar a smart, productive investment for most homeowners.
+Like Seattle and Boston, Portland gets enough sunny days to make solar a smart, productive investment year-round.

 Solar Production in Portland by Month